A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Interference Management Schemes

 \subsection{Interference Cancellation}

-In general, based on the features enabled by the LoRa CSS modulation (SF, TP, CR, BW), a LoRaWAN GW is supposed to decode multiple superposed received LoRa signals transmitted using different SFs.
-Although some works showed that LoRa signals sent with different SFs are not entirely orthogonal \cite{8319183, 10.1007/978-3-319-67639-5_13}, this is true as long as the network density is lower than the LoRaWAN capacity defined by the combination of different physical layer parameters where LoRa can ensure reliable connectivity through the network.
-One of the pioneering works to suggest the use of interference cancellation is \cite{Halperin2007}, where the aim was to enable efficient communication in the presence of concurrent transmissions and enhance the MAC layer capabilities.
-Authors in \cite{Halperin2007} explained how realistic the Interference Cancellation (IC) is and feasible in practice, though signal processing schemes should be adapted to follow these changes.
-A mathematical model presented in \cite{8292748} as an extension of \cite{7974300} that models the LoRaWAN channel access process taking into consideration the capture effect.
-The proposed model enhances the network capacity and provides reliable LoRa-based transmission.
-This is due to its accurate data transmission process description regarding the power difference of signals received simultaneously from multiple LoRa transmitters.
+Based on the features enabled by the LoRa CSS modulation (SF, TP, CR, and BW), a LoRaWAN GW is supposed to decode multiple superposed received LoRa signals transmitted using different SFs.
+Although some studies have revealed that LoRa signals sent with different SFs are not entirely orthogonal \cite{8319183, 10.1007/978-3-319-67639-5_13}, this is true as long as the network density is lower than the LoRaWAN capacity defined by the combination of different PHY layer parameters where LoRa can ensure reliable connectivity through the network.
+One of the pioneering works to suggest using interference cancellation is \cite{Halperin2007}, where the aim was to enable efficient communication in the presence of concurrent TX and enhance the MAC layer capabilities.
+The authors of \cite{Halperin2007} explained how realistic the interference cancellation (IC) is and its feasibility in practice, although signal processing schemes should be adapted to follow these changes.
+A mathematical model presented in \cite{8292748} as an extension of \cite{7974300} models the LoRaWAN channel access process considering the capture effect.
+The proposed model enhances the network capacity and provides a reliable LoRa-based TX due to its accurate data TX process description regarding the power difference of signals received simultaneously from multiple LoRa transmitters.
 This model has usually been used in the literature to evaluate the LoRaWAN network performance under different use cases, including the case where they consider the Okumura-Hata propagation model \cite{8372906, 8407095, 8615313, 8633860}.